CatalinCatta/CodecoolShop/README.md

 ### About the Project:

-- Welcome to CodecoolShop, an online shopping site where you can find a variety of tech and gaming products!
-Our website offers a user-friendly interface, allowing you to easily browse and purchase products such as laptops, gaming accessories, keyboards, and video games.
+- Welcome to CodecoolShop, an online shopping platform where you can find a wide range of tech and gaming products.
+Our website has been developed using the latest front-end technologies, such as Razor Pages, JavaScript, Bootstrap, HTML, and CSS, and in the back-end, we use C#, ASP.NET CORE Framework, and MicrosoftSQL Server.
+We offer payment via debit or credit cards with payment validation to ensure a secure transaction process.

-- To get started, simply create an account and start adding items to your cart.
-Once you are ready to make a purchase, you can securely complete your transaction using one of our available payment methods.
-We offer fast and reliable shipping, so you can receive your items as soon as possible.

-- Thank you for choosing CodecoolShop, and we hope you enjoy your shopping experience!
+- Our platform offers a user-friendly interface that makes it easy for you to browse and purchase products such as laptops, gaming accessories, keyboards, and video games.
+You can create an account and start adding items to your cart.

+- We have implemented a delivery validation system to ensure that your items are shipped to the correct address.
+We also offer the option to save your delivery and payment details for future purchases, making the checkout process even quicker and easier.

+- After you have placed your order, we send you a confirmation to ensure that the order was successfully placed.
+You can also view your order history on our platform, making it easy for you to keep track of your purchases.

+- At CodecoolShop, we value feedback from our customers, and we continuously work to improve our platform to provide you with the best shopping experience.
+Thank you for choosing CodecoolShop for your needs.

 ### Used technologies:
 #### Backend technologies: